mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Exchanges like this allow the propagation of GDPs.
 The process of playing a game of another and sharing your appreciation of it invites participants to add new patterns to their own game.
 In this example, the process is very direct with the one asking another to help them directly.
 It is very likely that Ch has noticed Te helping others add levels to their games and thus this may help him to feel empowered to do the same.
 The propagation here is emerges from and is completed entirely through peer activity.
 A different and more common pattern of propagation was that participants notice and comment on a game element or pattern during during playtesting, and then to use supporting resources or facilitator help to implement it.
 A less frequent pattern involved participants' diligent and deliberate use of supporting resources to identify and implement features without peer influence.
 Typical examples of propagating patterns include placing hazards in tricky places like a lava pit, the use of moving enemies and changes to jump dynamics.

 In addition to the propagation of main game design patterns, sub patterns and related design concepts emerged organically from the community.
 The concept of safe zone in the game of Ch and Pa arrived as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quickly identify and use 'safe zones'.

-For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quickly identify and use 'safe zones'.

 <!-- Playtesting also helped propogate emerging practices.
 For example, after testing Mi's game In the example above after comments on the jump speed Fi continues.